Canop/broot/website/docs/conf_verbs.md

-external | | execution, when your verb is based on an external command cmd | | a semicolon sequence to execute, similar to an argument you pass to `--cmd` key | | a keyboard key triggering execution shortcut | | an alternate way to call the verb (without the arguments part) leave_broot | `true` | whether to quit broot on execution from_shell | `false` | whether the verb must be executed from the parent shell (needs `br`).
+external | | execution, when your verb is based on an external command cmd | | a semicolon sequence to execute, similar to an argument you pass to `--cmd` key | | a keyboard key triggering execution keys | | several keyboard shortcuts triggering execution (if you want to have the choice) shortcut | | an alternate way to call the verb (without the arguments part) leave_broot | `true` | whether to quit broot on execution from_shell | `false` | whether the verb must be executed from the parent shell (needs `br`).
 As this is executed after broot closed, this isn't compatible with `leave_broot = false`